 - Siemens Healthineers received FDA approval for use of its Blood Gas Analyzer in the US to help treat patients who are already on ventilators.

-- Siemens employees across the US are 3D printing face shields for their community hospitals and healthcare systems.
+- Siemens employees across the US 3D printed face shields for their community hospitals and healthcare systems.

-- Siemens volunteers across the US have helped hospitals rapidly build infrastructure to treat COVID-19 patients.
+- Siemens volunteers across the US helped hospitals rapidly build infrastructure to treat COVID-19 patients.